zhuxr11/markovmix/README.md

 #> # ...
 6 more rows in transition matrix ...
 ```

-Finally, we fit a 3-component mixture of 2-order Markov chain, with
+Finally, we fit a 3-component mixture of 2-order Markov chains, with
 randomly generated soft clustering probabilities for each sequence.

 ``` r